atlasbioinfo/RSVdb/README.md

 ## Installation

-You need to install the following software:
+You need to install python3 and run the following command:
->* Python 3.7
->* pipenv
->* RNAstructure (Linux Text Command Version)

-Once you have these conditions, download the entire file and execute the following command.

 >1. cd RSVdb
->2. pipenv install
+>2. pip install flask flask-blueprint flask-sqlalchemy
->3. pipenv shell
->4. flask run
+>3. flask run

-You can then visit RSVdb via http://127.0.0.1:5000/.
+Then, you can then visit RSVdb via http://127.0.0.1:5000/.

-The repository contains the main functions of RSVdb, including data browsing and structure prediction.
-If you need to use 'viewer' functionality, please install RNAstructure (http://rna.urmc.rochester.edu/RNAstructure.html), where structural prediction relies heavily on Fold software.
+The repository contains the main functions of RSVdb, including data browsing and viewer.
+Only the main features of the site and sample transcripts are included here.
+Need more features, please visit "https://taolab.nwsuaf.edu.cn/rsvdb/".